George Wilson (race walker)

 George Wilson (24 June 1766 – 14 April 1839), known also as the Blackheath Pedestrian, was a Newcastle-born competitive walker.

 Life

-George Wilson was born in Newcastle on 24 June 1766 to a shipbuilder named Robert Wilson and Mary Finlay.
-He grew up as one of six children.
-At a young age, his father died £200 in debt, forcing his mother to start a pawn-broking business.
-The debt was eventually paid off with the help of a creditor who also assisted Finlay in accruing an additional £600.
-John Bell, the husband of Finlay's younger sister, attempted to claim these £600 for himself in addition to £200 which was left to Finlay in her mother's will.
+George Wilson was born in Newcastle on 24 June 1766, one of six children of shipbuilder Robert Wilson and Mary, née Finlay.
+When Wilson was young, his father died £200 in debt, forcing his mother to start a pawn-broking business.
+The debt was eventually paid off with the help of a creditor who also assisted Mrs Wilson in accruing an additional £600.
+John Bell, the husband of Mrs Wilson's younger sister, attempted to claim these £600 for himself in addition to £200 which was left to Mrs Wilson in her mother's will.
 He was unsuccessful in both cases.
 George Wilson would go on to marry Bell's daughter, his cousin, with whom he had 5 children.